Lung Cancer & Occupational Exposure to Asbestos

 • Wires

-The Occupational Safety and Health Administration (OSHA) has regulations in place to keep modern-day mechanics safe from occupational asbestos exposure since older vehicles may still have asbestos parts.
+The Occupational Safety and Health Administration (OSHA) has regulations in place to keep modern-day mechanics safe from occupational exposure to asbestos since older vehicles may still contain asbestos parts.

-An older man works with piping on a wall.Plumbers may have needed to work on pipes, insulation, and boilers that contained asbestos.
-Part of a plumber’s job included removing damaged asbestos-based components and installing new ones.
-These activities could kick up asbestos dust and fibers.
+Pipefitters and plumbers often worked on pipes, insulation, and boilers that contained asbestos.
+Part of their job duties included removing old components and installing new ones.
+These activities could kick up asbestos dust.

-Plumbers may be at risk of occupational asbestos exposure even in the present day if they have to work on older structures that still contain asbestos.
+Plumber and pipefitters may be at risk of asbestos exposure even now if they have to work on older structures that still contain asbestos.
+WaterWorld Magazine estimated that nearly 600,000 asbestos-containing water pipes were still in use in the U.S. and Canada as of 2019.

 Shipyard Workers

-Shipyards were some of the most dangerous work sites when it came to occupational asbestos exposure.
+Shipyards were some of the most dangerous work sites for occupational exposure to asbestos.
 One-third of all mesothelioma cases today involve U.S. Navy personnel or shipyard workers.

 Shipyard workers had to install asbestos-containing ship products like piping, insulation, turbines, and gaskets, and repair or remove them if they wore out.